 Connect the controller to the + and - at the back of the camera via the RS-485 cables, as shown below.
-Note that the color of the connecting cables (red and black in the figure) may vary.
+The color of the connecting cables (orange and blue in the figure) may vary.

 Figure 13: RS-485 Interface

 RS-485 Network Connection